Integrated Sensing and Communication enabled Multiple Base Stations Cooperative Sensing Towards 6G: Future Research Directions

 \subsection{Unified ISAC Performance Metrics}

 There are the following open problems for the unified ISAC performance metrics.

-\begin{itemize} \item \textbf{Complete ISAC performance metric system:} In order to design and optimize ISAC signals in various scenarios, it is necessary to establish a complete ISAC performance metric system.
-Sensing and communication MIs, as well as the relation between MI and other performance metrics such as detection probability, false alarm probability, MMSE, CRLB, etc., need further research \cite{MI_new}. \item \textbf{Sensing and communication MIs with new air interface:} New air-interface technologies are proposed for 6G, such as orthogonal time frequency space (OTFS), holographic MIMO.
+\begin{itemize} \item \textbf{Complete ISAC Performance Metric System:} In order to design and optimize ISAC signals in various scenarios, it is necessary to establish a complete ISAC performance metric system.
+Sensing and communication MIs, as well as the relation between MI and other performance metrics such as detection probability, false alarm probability, minimum mean square error (MMSE), Cramer-rao lower bound (CRLB), etc., need further research \cite{MI_new}. \item \textbf{Sensing and Communication MIs with New Air-interface:} New air-interface technologies are proposed for 6G, such as orthogonal time frequency space (OTFS), holographic MIMO.
 The sensing and communication MIs with new air-interface technologies need to be studied. \end{itemize}